MohamedAmrMahdy/BlueBot/README.md

 - [X] Add Verify System ( gives a specific role to sender or auto give role to new members )
 - [X] Add Colors System ( change name's color by giving a specific role to sender )
 - [X] Add AntiAds System ( detect discord invites and delete them )
-- [ ] Add Join/Leave System ( Sends a message to a channel when someone join or leave the server)
+- [X] Add Logs System ( Sends a message to a channel when someone join or leave the server / got banned)
 - [ ] Add Youtube Search System ( return N top results from a search query )
 - [ ] Add SoundCloud Search System ( return N top results from a search query )
 - [ ] Add Spotify Search System ( return N top results from a search query )